DirectEd-Development/directed-smart-contract/plan.md

 Changed redeemer to a single bool.
 Currently no deadline implemented.
 Deleted 'app' folder containing executables.
 Will have to re-add later.
-Deleted 'testnet' folder containing testnet related items (scripts, addresses, keys...).
-Should re-introduce.

 # Next up
+Get Cabal repl working.

+Consolidate my utils file and the new utils folder.

+Incorporate old /app file so that I can generate scripts, addresses...

+Test using CLI.

+Look into VerifiedByToken to see if we can use ownCurrencySymbol again?

 Investigate whether using Lucid/Mesh/PlutusSimpleModel is better for testing.

-Look into VerifiedByToken to see if we can use ownCurrencySymbol again?

-Consolidate my utils file and the new utils folder.